collin1021/collin1021.github.io/_build/02/3/establishing-causality.md

 called a *confounding factor*, because it might confound you (that is, mess you up) when you try to reach a conclusion.

-**Example: Coffee and lung cancer.** Studies in the 1960‚Äôs showed that coffee drinkers had higher rates of lung cancer than those who did not drink coffee.
+**Example: Coffee and lung cancer.** Studies in the 1960ís showed that coffee drinkers had higher rates of lung cancer than those who did not drink coffee.
 Because of this, some people identified coffee as a cause of lung cancer.
 But coffee does not cause lung cancer.
-The analysis contained a confounding factor ‚Äì smoking.
+The analysis contained a confounding factor ñ smoking.
 In those days, coffee drinkers were also likely to have been smokers, and smoking does cause lung cancer.
 Coffee drinking was associated with lung cancer, but it did not cause the disease.